jawws88/datasci-congressional-data/onboarding/03_tips_and_tricks.md

 ```
 [Create a Pull Request](https://help.github.com/articles/creating-a-pull-request/) from your pushed branch (compare branch) to the master branch

 Another handy thing while working in terminal is to automatically show what branch you're working on in the command line.
-To do this, add the following your your `.bash_profile`
+To do this, add the following your your `~/.bash_profile`

 ```
 parse_git_branch() {